-If you are interested in enrolling, have a chat with your learning advisor to see whether they think a Tertiary Link course would suit you.
-Once your Learning Adviser has agreed, see our subject information sheets above to find out who to talk to next.
-If accepted, the cost will be covered by Te Kura.
+If you are interested in enrolling, have a chat with your kaimanaaki (learning advisor) to see whether they think a Tertiary Link course would suit you.
+Once your kaimanaaki has agreed, please look at our subject information sheets above to find out who to talk to next.
+If your application is accepted, the cost will be covered by Te Kura.

 To be able to learn so much more about bees in such depth made me feel very lucky.
 I loved the whole course.
 The detail provided in the workbooks made it very easy to follow and I’ve learnt so much through Telford – I’m very grateful.
 I’m dyslexic so it takes me longer but because I enjoyed it so much it was easy to follow and I’m sad it’s come to an end.
 The Secondary Tertiary Adviser bends over backwards to help, he is just a phone call away and always positive, full of praise and filled me with confidence.
 The other teachers involved at Telford are also are very nice and helpful.

 I love the fact that you can actually get a certificate for equine studies as your only other options are pony club certificates which you have to have your own horse for.
 It’s a really nice course and I have learnt lots from it.

 The Student Volunteer Army (SVA) is a movement committed to volunteering.
 It believes in the power of volunteers and has created this program as a way to better recognise student volunteers in Aotearoa.
 Te Kura has registered with SVA to celebrate student success and contributions to the community.